 Le Devant is the place from where various of our own products have since 2008 been dispatched to Flanders, the most important being Bresse chicken.
-A Flemish entrepreneur and regular customer of Dock’s Brasserie started breeding Bresse chickens on Le Devant in the beginning of 2000.
+A Flemish entrepreneur and a regular at Brasserie Dock's started breeding Bresse chickens on Le Devant in the beginning of 2000.
 Pleasures manager Dimitri De Cuyper was impressed by the quality of the chickens.
-Soon, the three brasseries – Dock’s, La Quincaillerie and Pakhuis – started working with the farm on occasion.
+Soon, the three brasseries – La Quincaillerie, Dock's and Pakhuis – started working with the farm on occasion.

 When the farm was put up for sale in 2008, the three brasseries pounced on the chance to buy it and expand it.
 It was a great opportunity to guarantee the supply of quality products for the near future – and a way to broaden the offer in the long run.